 One last point…a quick fix strategy is to go back to your top half-dozen posts and add internal links to other posts and to your products and services pages.
 Don’t over do it, but 4-6 links in a 400-1,000 word post is not going to seem overkill.

-2. Bottom of post
+2. Bottom of blog call to action

 Did you know that 30% of people buying a book on Amazon will buy a second book from the list “Customers who bought this item also bought”.
 Why not use the same strategy in your blog?

 At the bottom of each post simply list 3 more posts they might enjoy.
 After all, if your reader gets to the bottom of the post they probably want more on that topic.
+It’s a great blog call to action that can keep your readers on your site.

 We started offering a list of 3 additional posts at the bottom of every new post on our blog.
 It such a simple task, you’d be crazy to not do it.
 Again, just like the suggestion above for retrofitting older popular posts with internal links, you can easily add suggested posts at the end of those same posts,